Probate

 1. Valuation of the Estate

-2. Apply for Grant of Probate & Pay Inheritance Tax (IHT)
+2. Application for Grant of Probate & Submission of Inheritance Tax (IHT) Account

 4. Conveyancing & Land Registry Work